eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
-      - ``Use driver from device`` If set to True, the driver defined at device level (``netmiko_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``dest_file`` Destination file; absolute path and filename to send the file to
+      - ``Destination file`` Destination file; absolute path and filename to send the file to
-      - ``direction`` Upload or Download from the perspective of running on the device
+      - ``Direction`` Upload or Download from the perspective of running on the device
       - ``disable_md5`` Disable checksum validation following the transfer
       - ``driver`` Which Netmiko file transfer driver to use when connecting to the device
+      - ``Use driver from device`` If set to True, the driver defined at device level (``netmiko_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``filesystem`` Mounted filesystem for storage on the default.
+      - ``File system`` Mounted filesystem for storage on the default.
 For example, disk1:
       - ``inline_transfer`` Cisco specific method of transferring files between internal components of the device
       - ``overwrite_file`` If checked, overwrite the file at the destination if it exists
-      - ``source_file`` Source absolute path and filename of the file to send
+      - ``Source file`` Source absolute path and filename of the file to send
-      - ``fast_cli`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
+      - ``Fast Cli`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
-      - ``timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
+      - ``Timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
       - ``delay_factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
 Delay factor is used in the send_command Netmiko method.
 See here for more explanation: (https://pynet.twb-tech.com/blog/automation/netmiko-what-is-done.html)
-      - ``global_delay_factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
+      - ``Global delay factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
 Global delay factor affects more delays beyond Netmiko send_command.
 Increase this for devices that have trouble buffering and responding quickly.

 Netmiko Validation Service
 --------------------------